carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/01-intro_BIDS_EEG.md

 In order to work with EEG data the researcher needs to work with several properties of the data.
 These properties include things like the voltage signals that are sampled at a specific rate, the physical locations of the recording sites, as well as more idiosyncratic properties like the experimental task event marks, etc. When building a lab or planning a new study decisions are made about all of the EEG properties and those properties make up the interpretable material of the research project.
 Decisions are also made about how all of that information is going to be stored so that it can be found and used by the researcher and software tools later.

-#### **When a researcher is make decisions about EEG parameters and storage strategy for a lab or project some of the questions they might ask are:**
+#### **When a researcher is making decisions about EEG parameters and storage strategy for a lab or project some of the questions they might ask are:**

 1- How should the information be stored so that it can be used efficiently now?